 We conduct only surface mining operations and do not operate any underground mines.
 Mining methods at our facilities include conventional hard rock mining, hydraulic mining, surface or open-pit mining of loosely consolidated silica deposits and dredge mining.
 Hard rock mining involves drilling and blasting in order to break up sandstone into sizes suitable for transport to the processing facility by truck, slurry or conveyer.
 Hydraulic mining involves spraying high-pressure water to break up loosely consolidated sandstone at the mine face.
 Surface or open-pit mining involves using earthmoving equipment, such as bucket loaders, to gather silica deposits for processing.
 Lastly, dredging involves gathering silica deposits from mining ponds and transporting them by slurry pipelines for processing.
 We may also use slurry pipelines in our hydraulic and open-pit mining efforts to expedite processing.
-Silica mining and processing typically has less of an environmental impact than the mining and processing of other minerals, in part because it uses fewer chemicals.
-Our processing plants are equipped to receive the mined sand, wash away impurities, eliminate oversized or undersized particles and remove moisture through a multi-stage drying process.
+Silica mining and processing plants are equipped to receive the mined sand, wash away impurities, eliminate oversized or undersized particles and remove moisture through a multi-stage drying process.
 Our 17 facilities are located primarily in the eastern half of the United States, with operations in Alabama, Illinois, Louisiana, Michigan, Missouri, New Jersey, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, West Virginia and Wisconsin.
 Each of our facilities operates year-round, typically in shift schedules designed to optimize facility utilization in accordance with market demand.
 Our facilities receive regular preventative maintenance, and we make additional capital investments in our facilities as required to support customer volumes and internal performance goals.
 For more information related to our production facilities, see Item 2, "Properties".